 If you or a loved one is struggling with borderline personality disorder, finding the right treatment can be a challenge.
 We’re here to help you determine whether the care we offer is the right fit.

-Learn about borderline personality disorder treatment at Belmont Behavioral Hospital in Philadelphia, PA
+Learn about borderline personality disorder treatment at Belmont Behavioral Health System in Philadelphia, PA

 Borderline personality disorder (BPD) makes it difficult for the affected individual to develop a healthy sense of self, good boundaries, or healthy relationships.
 These struggles can impact every aspect of life, from friendships to career, and often results in long-lasting difficulties.

-Belmont Behavioral Hospital, a borderline personality disorder treatment center in Philadelphia, offers a dedicated team of medical and mental health professionals that are highly experienced in treating borderline personality disorder.
+Belmont Behavioral Health System, a borderline personality disorder treatment center and hospital in Philadelphia, offers a dedicated team of medical and mental health professionals that are highly experienced in treating borderline personality disorder.
 Borderline personality disorder can lead to a number of complications if treatment is not received.
 Our treatment teams work with each individual to create specialized treatment plans that are designed to help alleviate the symptoms of BPD.

 Helping a loved one get treatment for borderline personality disorder